awsdocs/amazon-ec2-user-guide/doc_source/working-with-security-groups.md

       + If you choose any other type, the protocol and port range are configured automatically\.

    1. For **Source**, do one of the following\.
-      + Choose **Custom** and then enter an IP address in CIDR notation, a CIDR block, or another security group from which to allow inbound traffic\.
+      + Choose **Custom** and then enter an IP address in CIDR notation, a CIDR block, another security group, or a prefix list from which to allow inbound traffic\.
       + Choose **Anywhere** to allow all inbound traffic of the specified protocol to reach your instance\.
 This option automatically adds the `0.0.0.0/0` IPv4 CIDR block as an allowed source\.
 This is acceptable for a short time in a test environment, but it's unsafe for production environments\.
 In production, authorize only a specific IP address or range of addresses to access your instance\.

         If your security group is in a VPC that's enabled for IPv6, this option automatically adds a second rule for IPv6 traffic \(`::/0`\)\.